-This clean eating whole roasted chicken is both delicious and budget friendly!
+This whole roasted chicken is both delicious and budget friendly!

 Can you believe I’ve never cooked a whole chicken before?
 My entire life, I’ve only bought and cooked chicken breasts.
 I don’t really care for any other part of the chicken.
 So I figured, what’s the point?

 Then I married a man who will eat just about anything I set in front of him, including a whole chicken.